refresh-bio/SPLASH/README.md

 The script `c_analysis.ipynb` shows how the saved c vectors can be loaded in for further analysis. `--dump_Cjs` must be enabled for this.

+## Compactors

+Compactors is a new statistical approach to local seed-based assembly coming as a part of the SPLASH package.
+While compactors is run automatically by SPLASH with anchors used as seeds, it can be also employed as a standalone local assembler.
+Here one can find a more detailed [documentation](./COMPACTORS.md).

 ## Biological interpretation and classification of anchors
 To facilitate downstream analysis of anchors, we provide a postprocessing script `SPLASH_extendor_classification.R`, that can be run on the anchors file generated from the SPLASH run to classify anchors to biologically meaningful events such as alternative splicing, and base pair changes. `SPLASH_extendor_classification.R` needs the following inputs: